Cloudef/zig2nix/README.md

  nixpkgs ? self.inputs.nixpkgs,
  # Zig version to use.
  zig ? zigv.latest,
+ # Zls version to use.
+ zls ? zls-for zig.version,
 }: { ... };

 #! --- Outputs of zig-env {} function.